SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 2. When Q is high inductor losses are less.

-11. List various types of cascaded Small signal tuned amplifiers.
+11. List various types of cascaded Small signal tuned

 1. Single tuned amplifiers.